Her Campus Logo Her Campus Logo

 And with that, we’ve basically gone through everything in my backpack, minus my 17 different keys or my granola bar wrappers.
 Now I’m going to go through my backpack and finally empty it out, minus the salted peanuts, so you should too, unless you’re actually someone who keeps your bags regularly clean.

-Monica is a freshman at the University of California, Berkeley, intending to major in Architecture and Political Science and minor in Journalism.
-She is currently a writer for the Berkeley chapter and enjoys writing about her college and personal experiences.
+Monica is a sophomore at the University of California, Berkeley, majoring in both Urban Studies and Political Science.
+She is currently a writer for the Berkeley chapter and enjoys writing about her college life and personal experiences and thoughts.
 Monica has experience in writing for newspapers and magazines.
-After graduating she hopes to pursue a masters degree in Architecture.
-She also hopes to work for an editorial team in some of today's most popular newspapers as well as speak about the politics behind today's world.
-Coming from the city of Los Angeles she loves going to concerts and listening to music.
-Monica also has a strong passion for literature and reading all the classics and new up and coming authors.
-She also has a bit of an obsession with video editing.
+After graduating she hopes to pursue a masters degree in City and Regional Planning.
+She also hopes to surround herself amongst underdeveloped cities and towns, where she can make a political impact with the help of her education.
+Coming from the city of Los Angeles she loves going to concerts and listening to music with the people she loves.
+Monica also has a strong passion for literature and reading all the classics, Shakespeare in particular.
+She also has a bit of an obsession with Dr. Pepper and burgers.